Travel.State.Gov > International Travel > Learn About Your Destination > Curaçao International Travel Infromation

-Incidents of violent crime, including rape and armed robbery – although not common – do occur.
+Violent crime, including rape and armed robbery – although not common – does occur.
 Exercise caution when visiting more isolated areas of the island.
 Some thefts and assaults have been reported near nature areas, remote beaches, and small or informal parking areas used by divers.

-Parents of young travelers should be aware that the legal drinking age of 18 is not always enforced, so extra parental supervision may be appropriate.
-Travelers should take standard precautions when frequenting nightclubs and bars.
+If you are traveling with children, be aware that the legal drinking age of 18 is not always enforced, so extra parental supervision may be appropriate.
+Take standard precautions when frequenting nightclubs and bars.
 Travel in pairs or groups and, if you consume alcohol, do so responsibly.

 For more information, see our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Embassy for assistance.